sirius1242/sirius1242.github.io/_posts/2018-07-08-Use_windows_software_in_linux.md

 ## [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine)

-Some people things virtual machine is very slow.
+Some people thought virtual machine is very slow.
 Yes, it can only use part of your system resources, and it also need to convert the instructions sent by your application from guest to host.
 However, if your computer is not too bad, and you chose a light guest os, it performance good.

 I use [VirtualBox](https://wiki.archlinux.org/index.php/VirtualBox), you can also try VMWare.